TOLL FREE:

 • Please also inform us if you have metal in your body.
 Here is a list of metal objects that may be a concern.
 Your technologist may ask you to remove any metallic objects, which are unsafe near the MRI magnet.

-• ABDOMINAL EXAMS: Please have nothing to eat or drink (except water) four hours prior to your exam.
+• FOR ALL ABDOMINAL EXAMS: Please have nothing to eat or drink (except water) four hours prior to your exam.

-• For CT exams with oral contrast, please arrive two hours prior to your scheduled exam time.
+• For CT exams with oral contrast, please arrive two hours prior to your scheduled exam time – unless otherwise specified at the time of booking.

 • Bring photo identification and your provincial health card.